-It sees to the respect for ethics [déontologie] in matters of information and to the equitable acess of the political parties, of the associations and of the citizens to the official means of information and of communication.
+It sees to the respect for ethics [déontologie] in matters of information and to the equitable and effective access of the citizens, of the associations and of the political parties to the official means of information and of communication within the conditions determined by the law.

-The composition, the organization, the attributions and the functioning of the Superior Council of Communication are established by the law.
+The composition, the organization, the attributions and the functioning of the Superior Council of Communication are established by an organic law.

-TITLE X
+TITLE IX